 In the song written for Carson, the Tennessee native mentions how she didn't make it big until she appeared on the talk show.
 She sang, "Now everybody knows me no matter where I go.
 But I never really made it till the Johnny Carson Show," while strumming the guitar.
 And moved by Parton's endearing song, Carson gives a round of applause after, kissing her on the cheek and thanking her.

-This country superstar is not only one of the best-selling musicians, but also one of the most influential music artists of all time, across any genre, rising in popularity in Nashville.
-Her music has made her popular in Hollywood, winning Grammys and getting featured in many duets and more.
+This country superstar is not only one of the best-selling musicians, but also one of the most influential music artists of all time, across any genre.
 In 1999, she was inducted into the Country Music Hall of Fame, and of course, is still very much loved today.
-She's not only a successful singer, but also an actress, a businesswoman, and a humanitarian.
-She even has her own theme park, which is located in the heart of the Great Smoky Mountains called Dollywood, and it's actually one of the most visited amusement parks in the country.
+She's not only a successful singer, but also an actress, a businesswoman and a humanitarian.
+She even has her own theme park, Dollywood, which is located in the heart of the Great Smoky Mountains and it's actually one of the most visited amusement parks in the country.